seasonedfish/blog/_posts/2020-06-26-towards-python-3-and-more-windows-issues.md

 I found that I needed to set the LIB and INCLUDE environment variables.
 Setting these fixed this issue.

-Finally, I received hundreds of lines of `_openssl.obj : error LNK2001: unresolved external symbol`.
-I searched for some time, but the only relevant thing I found was this unanswered
-[Stack Overflow question](https://stackoverflow.com/questions/30159358/pip-install-cryptography-error-failed-with-exit-status-1120).
+Finally, I received hundreds of error messages that repeated `_openssl.obj : error LNK2001: unresolved external symbol` with slight variations.
+I searched for some time, but the only relevant thing I found was this unanswered [Stack Overflow question](https://stackoverflow.com/questions/30159358/pip-install-cryptography-error-failed-with-exit-status-1120).
 The original poster solved the problem by downgrading their Python to 3.4.
 This isn't something I'm interested in trying because 3.4 is not supported